ptsteadman/personal-website/millennial-deep-state/millennial-deep-state.md

 ### Does the Millennial Deep State Kill People?
 **Example: Michael Hastings**

-Covered Iraq War, Occupy Wall Street, PRISM.
+Wrote about Iraq War, Occupy Wall Street, PRISM.

-About 15 hours before dying in a fiery car crash at about 4:30 a.m. in L.A., he sent an email to several colleagues that said the FBI was investigating him and he was "onto a big story."
+About 15 hours before dying in a fiery car crash at about 4:30 a.m. in L.A., he sent an email to several colleagues that said the FBI was investigating him and he was **"onto a big story."**

 --